dalelane/flink-gaming-cheat-codes/README.md

 ## Setup

-The blog post describes a simplified view of the demo - the full version is actually more like:
+The <a href="https://dalelane.co.uk/blog/?p=5286">blog post</a> describes a simplified view of the demo - the full version is actually more like:

 ![architecture diagram](./diagrams/diagram-full.png)